pguse/ics4u-2019-2020/exercises/02-branches-loops/README.md

 ```

 ## 02-2: Multiplication Table
+In Visual Studio Code, create a folder called **MultTable** and then run the command dotnet new console in the terminal/console window.
 Write a C# program that takes a number as input and prints its multiplication table.

 ### Example Input:
 ```